 A majority of medium-sized and large businesses rely on data to make decisions every day.
 It’s essential to most business processes, from understanding the customers’ behavior to making smart marketing choices.
 While authenticity and consistency of information are increasingly important, developers have to deal with unstructured data and relationships between its elements that are fluid and not easy to define.

+Before looking at the best data modeling tools, let's break down the process.
 The flow and relationships of the data need to be defined and structured for optimal results.
 That’s the purpose of creating data models.
 A model for an information system defines data elements, the structure, and relationships between the elements.
 It helps analyze the requirements that are essential for supporting the business processes.
 It assists in the visual representation of data and enforces business rules, regulatory compliances, and government policies on the information.

 The process starts with collecting and analyzing data-related and functional requirements.
 After that, three data models are produced before an actual database can be built:

-Business stakeholders and data architects record the initial data requirements as a conceptual data model which defines what the system contains.
+With the help of the database modeling software, business stakeholders and data architects record the initial data requirements as a conceptual data model which defines what the system contains.
 It establishes the entities (real-world things), their attributes (characteristics or properties), and relationships (dependencies or associations between the entities).
 The resulting Unified Modelling Language (UML) class or Entity Relationship Diagrams (ERD) rarely contain any details of the actual database structures.